etsuprun/halefdocs/index.rst

 The application name for this and all Halef workflows should be *Deploy_Workflow*.
 Hit *Next*.

-In the Branding dialogue box, leave Brands at *Default*.
+In the Branding dialog box, leave Brands at *Default*.
 Hit *Next*.

-On the *Interaction Type Support* dialogue box, leave *Voice Interaction* checked.
+On the *Interaction Type Support* dialog box, leave *Voice Interaction* checked.
 Hit *Next*.

-On the *Language Support* dialogue box, associate your workflow with your voice by clicking *Not Configured* and choosing *HelloWorld_Voice*:
+On the *Language Support* dialog box, associate your workflow with your voice by clicking `Not Configured` and choosing *HelloWorld_Voice*:

 .. image:: /images/associate_voice.png